rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 ### *Multilib*: Install specific AMD64 libraries for the ADFR suite and ADT

-For **agfr & adfr**, the following packages seem neccessary and can be installed by -
+For **agfr & adfr**, the following packages seem necessary and can be installed by -

 ```shell
 sudo apt-get install libc6:amd64 libsm6:amd64 libx11-dev:amd64 libxml2:amd64 libgomp1:amd64